junh-ki/dias_kuksa_doc/docs/source/contents/intro.rst

     :width: 1200
     :align: center

 The figure illustrates the entire connectivity cycle from the vehicle to the end-consumer.
-In the following chapters, how to establish such connectivity cycle is described in detail.
+In the following chapters, how to establish such connectivity is described in detail.